zendframework/zend-stratigility/doc/book/migration/to-v2.md

 middleware layers.

 However, you still need to ensure that the pipeline returns a response, regardless of how the pipeline is setup, and for that we still need some form of "final" handler that can do so.
-(In fact, starting in version 2, the `$out` argument will be renamed to either `$next` or `$delegate`, and will be a required argument of the `MiddlewareInterface` and, thus, the `MiddlewarePipe`.)
+(In fact, starting in version 2, the `$out` argument will be renamed to `$delegate`, and will be a required argument for invoking the `MiddlewarePipe`.)

 Starting in version 1.3, we now offer a `Zend\Stratigility\NoopFinalHandler` implementation, which simply returns the response passed to it.
 You can compose